Wasif1018a/Generative-Models-for-Image-to-Image-Translation-and-Generation/README.md

 ### Streamlit + ngrok Demo

-A **Streamlit app** is included at the end for fourth task.
+A **Streamlit app** is included at the end for the fourth task.
 Running only that cell will launch the demo:

 with **ngrok**: